ganeshreddychimmula/time-tracking-dashboard/README.md

 - Frontend Mentor - [@ganeshreddychimmula](https://www.frontendmentor.io/profile/ganeshreddychimmula)

 ## Acknowledgments
 - Thanks to Frontend Mentor for providing this challenge.
-- The CUBE CSS methodology by Andy Bell provided a great framework for thinking about CSS architecture.
+- Andy Bell and Heydon Pickering for their work on CUBE CSS and Every Layout.
 - The broader web development community and resources like CSS-Tricks for continuous learning.
+- AI tools like Google NotebookLM and Gemini for assistance in research and documentation.
 - CSS-only fluid modular type scales By Trys Mudford**
-- Google NotebookLM
-- Gemini, ChatGPT